Bob David's War: A Wyoming Soldier Serves in France

 A week or so later, the Leviathan entered New York harbor.
 Standing at the bow, soldiers who had thought themselves hardened by the war found their faces wet with tears.
 There was a big show from tugboats, with fireworks and hooting horns.
 Happy people thronged the docks at Hoboken, N.J., where the troops disembarked.
 Bob flung francs into the crowd.

 After stops at army bases in New Jersey and Illinois, Bob was sent for final processing of his discharge at Camp Funston in eastern Kansas—the base where, ironically, historians now understand the international flu pandemic began in 1917.
 Bob felt he had to beat up a corporal who thought he could tell Bob what to do, and nearly came blows with three officers over the same question.

 These soldiers had entered the army late and none had been to the war.
 Now, in peacetime, it was suddenly an army with little work to do and too many men to do it.
-Finally, a lieutenant gave Bob papers directing the medical corps to re-classify him for permanent duty at Camp Funston, where the officers—all with higher ranks but, with no war experience and this in Bob’s mind no sense—could make his life hell.
+Finally, a lieutenant gave Bob papers directing the medical corps to re-classify him for permanent duty at Camp Funston, where the officers—all with higher ranks but, with no war experience and thus, in Bob’s mind, no sense—could make his life hell.